 Dry Weather Inspections: EHS performs the screenings for all (14) outfall locations once a year (annually) in the dry season.
+Beginning in the 2025 reporting period, all 20 will be screened.
 This is notated as Yes/No on the chart.